developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***On*** is chosen, attempts by the Device User to change the configuration of the WLAN adapter is honored.

-### Settings UI Configuration - Allow Device User to Initiate an Enterprise Reset
+### Allow Device User to Initiate an Enterprise Reset

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is allowed to perform an Enterprise Reset from the Settings Menu.